KYVENetwork/docs/docs/protocol_devs/general_concepts/uploader.md

 ## Becoming an uploader

-There are two options on how a pool participant can be become an uploader:
+There are two options for how a pool participant can become an uploader:

 - When the pool is just created and still in "genesis" state, the role of uploader is still empty.
 With the transaction `MsgClaimUploaderRole` the first pool participant who calls this transaction gets the uploader role for